Skip to content

 Aggregate Limit

 The overall policy limit of the amount of coverage during the annual policy period.
-When E&O insurance provides $100,000/$500,000 coverage, for example, the second number indicates the maximum dollar amount that can be paid for all claims in total on your behalf during the policy period.
+When real estate E&O insurance provides $100,000/$500,000 coverage, for example, the second number indicates the maximum dollar amount that can be paid for all claims in total on your behalf during the policy period.
 Also called “Policy Limit.”
 (The first number is the “Per Claim Limit.”)

 Broad Form Endorsement